aakllee/aakllee.github.io/content/about/about.md

 [spider silk-producing
 yeast](https://youtu.be/Fx8TcGrCOSI?feature=shared).
 This encouraged
-me to engage in various DIY biologist and engineering communities, and inspired both my A-level choices (Maths, CompSci, Biology, Chemistry) and choice of degree.
+me to engage in various DIY biologist and engineering communities, and inspired both my A-level choices (Biology, Chemistry, CompSci, Maths) and choice of degree.

 I actively engage in interdisciplinary research projects, having